 I used a storage bin instead of a dresser for purses

 Now that the living spaces feel more organized we’re going to tackle the big projects: garage and basement.
-The mess in the garage has been haunting me for months but we’ve been avoiding it because in order for us to reorganize that space, we need a shed for large items like the lawn mower and bikes.
+The mess in the garage has been haunting me for months.
+Even knowing that there are tasks like updating the garage flooring is one that I have been putting off for a while.
+But now may be the time to sort out the garage once and for all.It took this long, as in order for us to reorganize that space, we need a shed for large items like the lawnmower and bikes.
 I’ve had my eye on this garage floor mat to protect the garage floor from stains and dirt.

-We have big plans down in the basement (where all baby toys go to retire) to make it more of a functional rehearsal space for my husband and play space for baby.
+We have big plans down in the basement (where all baby toys go to retire) to make it more of functional rehearsal space for my husband and play space for baby.
 We want to take advantage of all of the built-in shelving, clear out old furniture and toys, get some carpet, and look into a tankless water heater.
-Turns out, buying a shed and a tankless water heater requires more research than I anticipated but luckily I found a great resource and we’re considering one of the high-rated options here.
+Turns out, buying a shed and a tankless water heater requires more research than I anticipated, especially when the heater becomes a little faulty.
+With that being said, with there being companies like Sarkinen Plumbing, at least there are options when the water heater doesn’t work as well as it used to.
+If all else fails, luckily I found a great resource and we’re considering one of the high-rated options here.
 Lots of research ahead but the good news is, we’ll be saving on our energy bills in the long run.
-Never a dull moment with home ownership, that’s for sure!
+Never a dull moment with homeownership, that’s for sure!